 *IF YOU TAKE SSRI PRESCRIPTION DRUGS, PLEASE, be very mindful to only consume small amounts of cacao.
 They can interact with cacao in a negative way if too much is consumed.
 Thank you for taking personal responsibility.

 Harassment includes offensive verbal comments related to gender, age, sexual orientation, disability, physical appearance, body size, race, religion, deliberate intimidation, stalking, following, harassing photography or recording, sustained disruption of workshops or other events, inappropriate physical contact, and unwelcome sexual attention.

-If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a member of event staff immediately.
-Event staff will instruct participants where they can be found at start of event and agree to always have someone at these places at all times.
+*If you are BEING harassed, NOTICE that someone else is being harassed, or have any other concerns, please contact a member of event staff immediately.
+Event staff will instruct participants where they can be found at start of event and agree to always have someone available to connect with at all times.

 Event staff will be happy to help participants contact venue staff, provide escorts, or otherwise assist those experiencing harassment to feel safe for the duration of the event.
 We value your attendance and your safety.

 Assume Good Will:

 We are all doing our best at every moment.
 Let’s try to hold each other in our best light even when it feels hard.

 Tend to Your Learning Style:

 Everyone learns differently.
 If you have a need within class around more visual, auditory or somatic/experiential expressions of a concept, feel free to raise your hand and ask for it.